How To Wash Your Hair Without Getting Your Face Wet

 If all this leaning in the shower is giving you a backache just thinking about it, don’t worry.
 You don’t have to do yoga poses in the shower if you have a face shield or special visor.

-Plastic visors have a band that goes tightly around your hairline and the visor itself covers the front of your head, bouncing any water droplets away and out.
-You can stand completely straight in the water and still come out of it with a pretty dry face.
+Plastic visors have a band that goes tightly around your hairline, and the visor itself covers the front of your head, bouncing any water droplets away and out.

 To use a visor or face shield, make sure to flip your hair back and put the visor onto your face in an upward motion.
-This will help push all the hair up away from the face, and seal the shield right at your hairline.

 4. Use A Wash Basin

-Another great tool you can get to avoid washing all that beautiful makeup off your face is a wash basin.
-They look like salon sinks that have a cutout in the front for you to lean your neck and head into them, while you face the ceiling.
+They look like salon sinks with a cutout in the front for you to lean your neck and head into them while you face the ceiling.

-You don’t need a salon to use them though.
+You don’t need a salon to use them, though.
 You can get one that’s portable (some of them are even inflatable) and use it at home.

-To use it, you can either place it into your sink and lean into it while sitting on a chair, or you can use any other furniture like tables, counters, or even a bed.
-Fill the basin with water and dip your hair into it to get it wet.
-Shampoo your hair while leaning just above the water and then rinse the lather out in the water.
+To use it, you can either place it in your sink and lean into it while sitting on a chair, or use any other furniture, like tables, counters, or even a bed.

-Just keep in mind, since there is no running water in this method, you may have to replace the water to ensure the shampoo is properly washed out, so make sure to keep a towel nearby to keep your wet hair out of your face if you need to stand up.
+Just keep in mind that, since there is no running water in this method, you may need to rinse the shampoo out to ensure it’s properly washed out.

 5. Use A Sink

 This is another technique that requires no accessories and can be a great way to wash your hair without getting your face – or the rest of your body – wet.
-Using the sink is quick, easy, and efficient.
-You can use your bathroom sink or kitchen sink for this.
-If your kitchen sink has a pull-out faucet, that’s even better.

 The reason this method works so well is that tap water comes out in a pretty small stream, giving you better control and accuracy.
-With a sink, you can ensure the water does not reach your face with a lot of precision.

-Just like with the lean-forward method, you want to make sure to wring your hair out while it’s still in the sink, and wrap it with a towel before you stand up straight – this will prevent any water from dribbling down onto your face.
+Just like with the lean-forward method, you want to make sure to wring your hair out while it’s still in the sink, and wrap it with a towel before you stand up straight.

 6. Dry Shampoo